observable-playground/observable-playground/src/examples/rxjs/files/race.md

 <!--
 name:
 title:		race
-pageTitle:	RxJS race function example + marble diagram
+pageTitle:	race — RxJS function example + marble diagram
 desc:		Once received a value, error or completion event from any given stream, race will reproduce all events from that stream
 docsUrl:	https://rxjs.dev/api/index/function/race
 -->